-Creamy, tangy, spicy and sweet — this Roasted Jalapeño Lime Vinaigrette recipe is all that and then some!
-It will spruce up every salad, and can also enhance all osrts of meat, chicken and fish dishes.
-I want this on my salad.
-For an explosion of flavor!
+This Jalapeño Lime Vinaigrette recipe is creamy, tangy, spicy and sweet.
+It will spruce up every salad, and can also enhance all sorts of meat, chicken and fish dishes.

 Tonight I'm tossing it with my Chopped Chicken-Apple Salad.
 It's a fabulous combination because its spice perfectly balances the sweet ingredients in the salad.